 You can try ConfigServer eXploit Scanner, a tool that actively scans files as they are uploaded to the server.
-This can help prevent exploitation of an account by malware by moving suspicious files to quarantine before they become active or deleting them.
-Cxs will prevent files uploaded with the Gumblar Virus, PHP and Perl shell scripts.
+This can help prevent the exploitation of an account by malware by moving suspicious files to quarantine before they become active or deleting them.
+Cxs will prevent files uploaded with the Gumblar Virus, PHP, and Perl shell scripts.

 cPanel security is essential as cPanel gives an easy passage to your work.
 People usually make the front-end secure but don’t take strong measures for the back-end.